Facebook Ad campaigns are proven to help increase brand recognition of your indie game, but also can help you increase sales for your indie game.

 See, the ad types appear to be different, however there is a lot of overlap between the ad types in terms of functionality.

-For example, Collection Ads can appear as an image or video ad for mobile users, and then expand into a “canvas” for a better user experience.
+For example, Collection Ads (previously referred to as Canvas ads but now known as Instant Experience ads) can appear as an image or video ad for mobile users, and then expand into a “canvas” for a better user experience.
 In the “canvas” part of the ad, people can see more images or a slideshow and learn more about your game.

 It’s kinda like two ads in one.

 More importantly though, Facebook wants users to stay on Facebook as much as possible.
 The more users they keep on their platform, the more likely they’ll get businesses to advertise on Facebook (that’s one reason why Collection ads work so well!).